darwinia-network/crab-docs/docs/builders/tools/waffle.md

 ---
 title: Waffle
+sidebar_position: 7
-description: Learn how to configure Waffle for testing Solidity smart contracts to either a locally running Moonbeam development node or the Moonbase Alpha TestNet.
+description: Learn how to configure Waffle for testing Solidity smart contracts to either a locally running Pangolin development node or the Pangolin TestNet.
 ---

 # Waffle

 ![Waffle Introduction](/images/waffle-mars/waffle-banner.png)
-## Introduction {: #introduction }
+## Introduction

 [Waffle](https://www.getwaffle.io/) is a popular development framework for testing Solidity smart contracts.
-Since Moonbeam is Ethereum compatible, with a few lines of extra configuration, you can use Waffle as you normally would with Ethereum to develop on Moonbeam.
+Since Pangolin is Ethereum compatible, with a few lines of extra configuration, you can use Waffle as you normally would with Ethereum to develop on Pangolin.

-## Configure Waffle to Connect to Moonbeam {: #configure-waffle-to-connect-to-moonbeam }
+## Configure Waffle to Connect to Pangolin

 Assuming you already have a JavaScript or TypeScript project, install Waffle: